Stanford prison experiment: BBC prison study

-Psychologists Alex Haslam and Steve Reicher conducted the BBC Prison Study in 2002 to examine Zimbardo's themes of tyranny and resistance, and published the results in 2006.
-It was a partial replication of the SPE conducted with the assistance of the BBC, which broadcast a documentary series about the SPE called The Experiment.
+Psychologists Alex Haslam and Steve Reicher conducted the BBC Prison Study in 2002 to examine Zimbardo's themes of tyranny and resistance, and they published the results in 2006.
+It was a partial replication of the SPE performed with the assistance of the BBC, which broadcast a documentary series about the SPE called The Experiment.

 As in the SPE, there was a makeshift prison, and all participants were male.
-Unlike the SPE's invitation to participate, Haslam and Reicher advertised their study as a university-backed social science experiment to be shown on TV.
+Unlike the SPE's invitation to participate, Haslam and Reicher advertised their study as a university-backed social science experiment to be shown by television.
 Guards were not instructed on how to behave, only to figure out how to manage a prison.
 Those selected as prisoners were instructed to daily complete a questionnaire.
 Both prisoners and guards in this study wore microphones on their shirts, and cameras followed all participants' actions.

-Their results and conclusions differed from Zimbardo's and led to a number of publications on tyranny, stress, and leadership.
-The results were published in leading academic journals such as British Journal of Social Psychology, Journal of Applied Psychology, Social Psychology Quarterly, and Personality and Social Psychology Review.
+Their results and conclusions differed from Zimbardo's and resulted in a number of publications concerning tyranny, stress, and leadership.
+The results were published in major academic journals such as British Journal of Social Psychology, Journal of Applied Psychology, Social Psychology Quarterly, and Personality and Social Psychology Review.
 The BBC Prison Study has now been taught as a core study on the UK A-level Psychology OCR syllabus.

 While Haslam and Reicher's procedure was not a direct replication of Zimbardo's, their study casts further doubt on the generality of his conclusions.
 Specifically, it questions the notion that people slip mindlessly into roles.
-Their research also points to the importance of leadership in the emergence of tyranny of the form displayed by Zimbardo when briefing guards in the Stanford experiment.
+Their research also indicates the importance of leadership in the emergence of tyranny, such as the type displayed by Zimbardo when briefing guards in the Stanford experiment.

 Zimbardo initially regarded Haslam and Reicher's study as a reality show as both prisoner and guard knew they were being televised and probably over-acted in their role for the purpose of entertaining watchers of the documentary.
-He felt that there were definite similarities to reality shows: prisoners had a confessional to describe their feelings, and there were contests for the prisoners.
-Despite its dissimilarities, Zimbardo believes the results of the BBC study mirrored his own in that the participants were affected by the situation.
+He felt that there were definite similarities to reality shows; prisoners had a confessional to describe their feelings, and there were contests for the prisoners.
+Despite its dissimilarities, Zimbardo believes the results of the BBC study replicated his own in that the participants were affected by the situation.
 In 2018, Zimbardo, Reicher, and Haslam issued a joint statement asserting that both experiments were valid.
 They also agreed that behaviors observed in all participants could have been caused by more than the situation.
 They urged people to continue research into toxic behaviors, arguing that their studies were unique and need replications to demonstrate reliability and significance.

 Legacy

-One positive result of the study is that it has altered the way US prisons are run.
+One positive result of the study is that it has altered the way US prisons are managed.
 For example, juveniles accused of federal crimes are no longer housed before trial with adult prisoners, due to the risk of violence against them.

 Zimbardo submitted a statement to the 1971 US House Committee on the Judiciary about the experiment's findings.